kallysalt/Tackle-It/README.md

 # Tackle It
-An aesthetic project management website that allows users to collaborate on projects
+A project management web app that allows users to collaborate on projects.

 ## Highlights:
 - Users can create projects, assign each other tasks, filter projects base on category/ownership, view project summary & due date, and leave comments